-At some point, he migrated to upstate New York and boarded in the residence of Mollie (Chapman) Griffin in Caledonia, Orleans County.
+At some point, Charles migrated to upstate New York and boarded in the Griffin residence in Caledonia, Orleans County.
 On the night of Oct.
-11, 1949, landlord and tenant got into an argument, and she shot at him with a .22 caliber rifle, missing him but wounding her 11-year-old son Gordon Griffin in the leg.
+11, 1949, he and his landlord got into an argument, and she shot at him with a .22 caliber rifle.
+The bullet missed Charles but unfortunately wounded her 11-year-old son Gordon Griffin in the leg.

-In an interesting twist of fate, Charles eventually marriage his feisty landlord Mollie Griffin (1916-2010), daughter of William and Emma Chapman and a native of Caledonia, Livingston County, NY.
-She was divorced from Frederick Griffin ( ? -1999) and brought these children to the marriage -- James D. Griffin, Frederick Griffin, Virginia Griffin, Benjamin Griffin, Harvey Griffin and Gordon Griffin.
+In an interesting twist of fate, Charles eventually marriage his feisty landlord Mollie (Chapman) Griffin (1916-2010), daughter of William and Emma Belle Chapman and a native of Caledonia, Livingston County, NY.
+She was divorced from Frederick Claymon Griffin (Dec.
+11, 1916-1999) and brought these six known children to the marriage -- James D. Griffin, Frederick Griffin, Virginia Griffin, Benjamin Griffin, Harvey Eugene "Gene" Griffin and Gordon Griffin.

-They produced 10 children, among them Harvey Minor, Lucy Minor, Brenda Risher, Charles A. Minor Jr., Terry Minor, Wanda Minor, Arthur Minor, Linda Minor, Richard "Rickey" Minor and Sandra Shaver.
+Charles and Mollie together produced 10 more offspring, among them Harvey Minor, Lucy Minor, Brenda Risher, Charles A. Minor Jr., Terry Minor, Wanda Minor, Arthur William Minor, Linda Minor, Richard "Rickey" Minor and Sandra Shaver.